Uganda accuses U.S. envoy of subversion for trying to visit candidate | Politics

 Museveni, 76, who has been in power since 1986, was declared winner of the poll with 59% of the vote against 35% for Wine, who became famous after years of singing about government corruption and nepotism, charges the government denies.
 The U.S. embassy said late on Monday that Ambassador Natalie E. Brown had been stopped from visiting Wine, who it referred to by his real name, Robert Kyagulanyi, at his residence in a suburb in the northern outskirts of the capital.

-GOVERNMENT "WATCHING" AMBASSADOR Opondo said, without providing any evidence, that Brown had a track record of causing trouble in countries where she has worked in the past.
+Opondo said, without providing any evidence, that Brown had a track record of causing trouble in countries where she has worked in the past.
 The government was watching her, he said.
+He made a further dig at the United States on Twitter, posting pictures of armed soldiers deployed in both Kampala and Washington.
+"This deployment in Kampala is for 'intimidation' while in Capitol Hill it's for 'security,'" he wrote.

 The U.S. embassy has said last week's vote was tainted by harassment of opposition candidates, suppression of media and rights advocates and a nationwide internet shutdown.
 "These unlawful actions and the effective house arrest of a presidential candidate continue a worrying trend on the course of Uganda's democracy," it said in the statement.